yale-swe/f22-yalenav/client/README.md

 ```

 At the this level, we store a number of files to keep the packages and dependencies that back our app in order.
-Notably, we declare all object models that our client will be using from our server, so that our system can interface with it seamlessly (recall that TypeScript is a strongly-typed programming language).
-We also add some of the testing set up files, and config files to esnure the app compiles correctly.
-It's worth noting that most of these are auto-generated, so aren't insightful with regards to the frontend's core functionality.
+Notably, we declare all object models (see `types.ts`) that our client will be using from our server, so that our system can interface with it seamlessly (recall that TypeScript is a strongly-typed programming language).
+We also add some of the testing set up files, and config files to ensure the app compiles correctly.
+Importantly, the top-level declaration of the React Native app is found in `App.tsx`, which in turn calls the lower-level layers of the app.

+It's worth noting that most of the other files are auto-generated (e.g., `app.json`, `tsconfig.json`, etc.), so aren't insightful with regards to the frontend's core functionality.

-For package management, we use `yarn`.
+As is the case with the server code, for package management, we use `yarn`.

 ### 🎨 Assets